Different programming languages in ASP.NET

 An ASP.NET page is restricted to code written in a single programming language.
 The default language is Visual Basic , but any other language can be declared as the default language for the page by placing a directive at the top of the page, such as the following:

-Although only one language can be used on a single page , any user controls that you use on a page can be written in different languages, including Visual C++.
-This allows applications to take advantage of function libraries in different languages.
+While it is true that only one language can be used on a single page in ASP.NET, it is possible to incorporate user controls written in different languages, including Visual C++.
+This flexibility allows applications to utilize the functionality provided by various function libraries written in different languages.